 5.3 Where the TO disagrees with The Company initiated change to an Outage and an alternative cannot be agreed, The Company may, where operational circumstances dictate, remove the Outage from the Plan, flag the change to the TO and update The Company Outage database accordingly.
 The TO may then choose to dispute the Outage removal or submit a modified Outage Request.

-Appendix A Flow Diagram
+Appendix A Flow Diagrams

 The Process Diagrams shown in this Appendix A are for information only and Offshore TOs should refer to section 4 for clarity.
 In the event of any contradiction between the process represented in this Appendix A and the process described elsewhere in this STCP, then the text elsewhere in this STCP shall prevail.